Published on November 3, 2022

 1. Increase Your Social Media Links’ CTR

-In social media, users are bombarded with thousands of videos, messages, posts, and links daily.
-If you want to get some of your audience’s attention, you’ll need to make your link stand out.
+In social media, thousands of videos, messages, posts, and links are posted daily.
+To get some of your audience’s attention, you’ll need to make your link stand out.

 Prerender link on Twitter - using Open Graph to stand out

-With Open Graph, you can generate eye-catching social links to stop people from scrolling, increasing the click-through rate of your links and getting the positive ROI you’re looking for in your content distribution campaign.
+With Open Graph, you can generate eye-catching social links to stop people from scrolling, increase the click-through rate of your links, and get the positive ROI you’re looking for in your content distribution campaign.

 2. Control How Your Links are Displayed on Social Platforms